 City and County.
 Any ban adopted by an association would apply only to members, residents, and guests.
 If drones are being flown through the development by people outside the association, the board's options are limited.
 The HOA must go to the city or county to seek a ban.

 Real Estate.
-Boards should consider an exception for Realtors who get permission from the association to take pictures of a house so it can be listed and sold.
+Boards should consider an exception for Realtors who obtain permission from the association to take pictures of a house for listing and sale.
 This would benefit members who want to sell their homes.

 Additional Information.
 See California Drone Laws.